Yasser420/Speaking-to-do-/README.md

-- This mobile app allows users to set alarms and reminders using simple voice commands, adding some words
+- ---------This mobile app allows users to set alarms and reminders using simple voice commands, adding some words